For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 Take a look at our BETA site and see what we’ve done so far.

 During neurogenesis, neuroepithelial (NE) cells transform into radial glia.
 Epithelial features such as tight junctions are downregulated in favor of adherens junctions.
 Glial hallmarks begin to emerge, including astrocyte markers and morphological features such as glycogen granules.

-An intermediate filament protein whose expression is upregulated during the epithelial to mesenchymal transition of NE cells to radial glia and persists until astrocyte development
+Vimentin is an intermediate filament protein, whose expression is upregulated during the epithelial to mesenchymal transition of NE cells to radial glia and persists until astrocyte development.

-SOX2 A transcription factor and the earliest marker of the neural plate.
+SOX2 is a transcription factor and the earliest marker of the neural plate.
 It is expressed in proliferating cells and those that acquire glial fates, but downregulated in post-mitotic neurons.

 Image (left): Chicken embryonic (E7) brain tissue sections stained with anti-SOX2 (ab97959).